 You helped your student get through college by taking out a Federal Direct Parent PLUS Loan.
 These loans, which are your responsibility to repay, enter repayment 60 days after full disbursement or 6 months after your student graduates or drops below half-time enrollment.
-There are several options for repaying Parent PLUS Loans.
+There are several repayment options for Parent PLUS Loans.

 Standard repayment involves level amortization for a 10-year repayment term.
 This means that that monthly payments are the same for all 10 years.